dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
 * expressjs is a lightweigth web framework on the server-side
-* webpack-dev-server is actually built on express
+* webpack-serve is actually built on express